Histogram2D Artist#

 Histogram2D

-has a convenience method called indices_in_above_threshold_patches
+has a convenience method called indices_in_patches_above_threshold

 and 2

-is transparent for the histogram).
+are transparent for the histogram.

 threshold_1 = 2